parimalp/compute_acceleration_using_Vitis/README.md

 Step 2: Create a new acceleration project

-Use `Create Application Project` from Welcome page, or use Menu `File -> New -> Application Project` to create a new application.
+Use `Create Application Project` from Welcome page, or use `File -> New -> Application Project` to create a new application.

 Close Welcome page.